(All fields required)

-My fascination with developmental biology started during my undergraduate years at Manipal University in India.
-I spent a summer at the University of Nebraska (Omaha) working on the developmental origins of epilepsy, and I knew that I wanted to be a developmental biologist.
+My fascination with computational neuroscience started during my undergraduate years at Manipal University (India).
+I spent a summer at the University of Nebraska (Omaha) working on modelling the characteristics of abnormal cortical neurons responsible for epilepsy, and I knew that I wanted to be a computational neuroscientist.

-My current research is focused on trying to understand the origins of epilepsy.
-I use a mouse model to decipher the role of postnatal neurogenesis in the development and progression of epilepsy.
-In the year that I have been here, I have experienced growth in all spheres of life and I truly love the experience that the MDB program provides.
+My current research is focused on trying to understand the mechanisms driving temporal lobe epilepsy.
+I use data mining and machine learning algorithms to find characteristics that can identify abnormal ‘seizure initiating’ neurons in the brain.
+In the years that I have been here, I have experienced growth in all spheres of life and I truly love the experience that the MDB program provides.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY: 1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479